 Although Native Americans once saw it as prime hunting land, the high prairies and savannah land that once comprised North Omaha between the cliffs and North 33rd Street was seen by whites as a wide swatch of territory ripe for development.
 In 1856, town founded Erastus Beadle launched that process in earnest.

-Saratoga was originally a large township that actually filled from the river west to about North 36th Street, from present-day Lake Street on the south to at least Kansas Avenue in the north.
-The oldest part of the town was around 24th and Ames Avenue, where the Grand Hotel (aka Brownell Hall) was at.
-Several houses there stood through the pioneer era into the 1920s, and maybe to present times.
+Saratoga was originally a large township that actually filled from the river west to about North 56th Street, from present-day Locust Street on the south to at least Kansas Avenue in the north.
+The oldest part of the town was around 24th and Ames Avenue, where the Grand Hotel (aka Brownell Hall) was located.
+Several houses stood there through the pioneer era into the 1920s, and maybe to present times.

-The town’s school became present-day Saratoga Elementary School, and has operated in continuity since the 1860s.
-Of course, Brownell Hall became Brownell-Talbot which is the other lasting vestige of the town.
-Another part of the town of Saratoga was called Sulphur Springs, but was still within the Saratoga stake and was started by the same company.
-Anything left there was permanently wiped out by the flood in 1877.
+The town’s school became present-day Saratoga Elementary School, and operated continuously from the 1860s through 2018.
+Of course, Brownell Hall became Brownell-Talbot Academy, which is the other lasting vestige of the town.

 Founding A Town